-Secondary Measures Postsecondary College Postsecondary secondary measures (Credit) Certificates (create) (Clock Hr) 4S1 Student Graduation Rates 3P1 Student Retention or 3A1 Student Retention or Numerator: Number of CTE Transfer Transfer concentrators who, in the Numerator: Number of Numerator: Number of reporting year, were included as CTE concentrators who CTE concentrators who graduated in the State's remained remained enrolled in their computation of its graduation enrolled in their original original institution or rate. institution or transferred transferred to another 2- Denominator Number of CTE to another 2- or 4-year or 4-year postsecondary concentrators who, in the postsecondary institution institution and who were reporting year, were included in and who were enrolled in enrolled in postsecondary the State's computation of its postsecondary education education in the previous graduation rate (NCLB). in the previous reporting reporting year. year.
-Denominator: Number of Denominator: Number CTE concentrators who of CTE concentrators did not earn an industry- who did not earn an recognized credential or a industry-recognized certificate in the previous credential, a certificate, reporting year. or a degree in the previous reporting year.
-5S1 Secondary Placement 4P1 Placement 4A1 Placement Numerator: Number of CTE Numerator: Number of Numerator: Number of concentrators from the prior year CTE concentrators from CTE concentrators from who completed secondary school the prior year who the prior year who and who were placed in received a credential, received a credential or postsecondary education, degree or certificate who certificate who were employment, and /or military were placed in placed in postsecondary service in the 2nd quarter postsecondary education, education, employment (October-December) after leaving employment and/or and/or military secondary education during the military service in the 2nd service in the 2nd quarter report year. quarter (October- (October-December) after Denominator Number of CTE December) after leaving leaving postsecondary concentrators from the prior year postsecondary education. education. who completed secondary school Denominator: Number of Denominator: Number of (only students in the prior year CTE concentrators from CTE concentrators from 3S1 numerator who have a valid the prior year who the prior year who social security number). received a credential, received a credential or degree or certificate. certificate.
-(Only (Only students in the prior students in the prior year year 2P1 numerator who 2A1 numerator who have have a valid social security a valid social security
+Secondary Measures Postsecondary College (Credit) Postsecondary Certificates (Clock Hour) 4S1 Student Graduation Rates Numerator: Number of CTE 3P1 Student Retention or Transfer 3A1 Student Retention or Transfer concentrators who, in the reporting year, were included as graduated in the State's computation of its graduation rate.
+Denominator Number of CTE concentrators who, in the reporting year, were included in the State's computation of its graduation rate.
+Numerator: Number of CTE concentrators who remained enrolled in their original institution or transferred to another 2- or 4-year postsecondary institution and who were enrolled in postsecondary education in the previous reporting year.
+Numerator: Number of CTE concentrators who remained enrolled in their original institution or transferred to another 2- or 4-year postsecondary institution and who were enrolled in postsecondary education in the previous reporting year.
+Denominator: Number of CTE concentrators who did not earn an industry-recognized credential, a certificate, or a degree in the previous reporting year.
+Denominator: Number of CTE concentrators who did not earn an industry-recognized credential or a certificate in the previous reporting year.
+5S1 Secondary Placement 4P1 Placement 4A1 Placement Numerator: Number of CTE concentrators from the prior year who completed secondary school and who were placed in postsecondary education, employment, and /or military service in the 2nd quarter (October-December) after leaving secondary education during the report year.
+Denominator Number of CTE concentrators from the prior year Numerator: Number of CTE concentrators from the prior year who received a credential, degree or certificate who were placed in postsecondary education, employment, and/or military service in the 2nd quarter (October-December) after leaving postsecondary education.
+Numerator: Number of CTE concentrators from the prior year who received a credential or certificate who were placed in postsecondary education, employment, and/or military service in the 2nd quarter (October-December) after leaving postsecondary education. who completed secondary school (only students in the prior year 3S1 numerator who have a valid social security number).
+Denominator: Number of CTE concentrators from the prior year who received a credential, degree, or certificate.
+(Only students in the prior year 2P1 numerator who have a valid Denominator: Number of CTE concentrators from the prior year who received a credential or certificate.
+(Only students in the prior year 2A1 numerator who have a valid social security social security number.)